djbiega/Convex-Optimization/README.md

 # Convex-Optimization
-Projects to demonstrate knowledge of convex optimization
+Homework to demonstrate optimization knowledge with Python